 It is important to know the risk group in order to plan treatment.
 Children with high-risk or very high-risk ALL usually receive more anticancer drugs and/or higher doses of anticancer drugs than children with standard-risk ALL.

-A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of ALL.
 The pediatric oncologist works with other pediatric health professionals who are experts in treating children with leukemia and who specialize in certain areas of medicine.
 Other specialists may include:

 The treatment of childhood ALL is done in three phases: